soloAbramov/Bonds-ChatApp/README.md

 # Bonds-ChatApp
 Bonds is a chat app using socket.io ,moment, express and nodemon.<br>
-Using Adobe Xd for the illustration.
+The illustration created in Adobe Xd.

 # Using